WhyN0t101/IS_SOMIOD/README.md

 How to Create Database

 1. Create an empty Database
-2. Create a new querry
-3. Copy the database.sql code to the querry
+2. Run the querry with the script in AppData